What is Microfinance?

 Microfinance is the provision of financial services for people living in poverty who don’t have access to traditional financial services.
-Besides loans, microfinance includes other services such as savings, money transfer and insurance and allows low-income earners to finance income-generating activities and protect against risks.
+Besides loans, microfinance can include other services such as savings, money transfer and insurance and allows low-income earners to finance income-generating activities and protect against risks.

 Who is microfinance aimed at?